-"I am thrilled to have Brianna Cronin as part of our staff.
+"I am thrilled to have Brianna as part of our staff.
 She brings a unique and inspiring coaching and playing experience that will is extremely beneficial to our staff and our student-athletes," said McMahon.
-"Her work ethic and ability to motivate is exceptional, and I am looking forward to coaching alongside of her."
+"Her work ethic and ability to motivate is exceptional, and it has been great to coach alongside her."

-For the 2013 and 2014 campaigns, Cronin was the head coach at Franklin Pierce University as the first dedicated head coach in program history.
+For the 2013 and 2014 campaigns, Roche was the head coach at Franklin Pierce University as the first dedicated head coach in program history.

-Prior to Franklin Pierce, Cronin was an assistant coach for the women's lacrosse program at Oberlin College in 2012-13.
+Prior to Franklin Pierce, Roche was an assistant coach for the women's lacrosse program at Oberlin College in 2012-13.

 The year before, she spent a season serving as the head coach at her high school alma mater, Arlington High School, where she guided the Spy Ponders to 12 wins (after just two the previous year) and a post-season appearance.

-Cronin graduated from Johns Hopkins in 2011 with a bachelor's degree in sociology.
-She is engaged to James Roche who was a former minor league baseball player and standout at Bentley College.
+Roche graduated from Johns Hopkins in 2011 with a bachelor's degree in sociology.
+Formerly Brianna Cronin, she is married to James Roche who was a former minor league baseball player and standout at Bentley College.

 GET YOUR OFFICIAL